Kostas Nestoridis: AEK Athens

-In 1955, AEK Athens organized a "Solidarity Cup" with the earnings of the tournament going for the completion of the projects in their stadium.
-Panionios participated in the tournament and after its end, their management put unbearable pressure on Nestoridis to transfer at Olympiacos or Panathinaikos.
-He categorically denied and faithful to his refugee origins signed for AEK without the consent of Panionios, with the actions of the vice-president of AEK, Vasilis Sevastakis.
-He was punished by the HFF with a two-year ban from the competitive activities.
-During that period Nestoridis was boiling, with the unique happy moments being his marriage to his beloved wife, Eleni and the birth of their son.
+Nestoridis was boiling, as he waited for his punishment to end, competing only in friendly matches, with his only distractions being his marriage and the birth of his son.
 The end of his punishment and his debut with the yellow-black jersey came in September 1957.
-His arrival at AEK marked a period of renewal for the club.
-The managerial duo of the former players Tzanetis and Negrepontis took charge of the team's renewal with the likes of Maropoulos, Delavinias, Arvanitis passing the torch to the younger generation of Serafidis, Stamatiadis and Poulis, with Kanakis being the "connecting spot".
+His arrival at AEK also marked a period of renewal for the club.
+The managerial duo of the former players Tzanetis and Negrepontis took charge of the team's renewal with the veterans such as Maropoulos, Delavinias and Arvanitis passing the torch to the younger generation of Serafidis, Stamatiadis and Poulis, with Kanakis being the "connecting spot".

 "Captain Nestoras", as he was called, immediately established himself at the club and it didn't take him long enough to become a star player domestically.
 On the eve of a derby against Olympiacos, a photo was published, where Nestoridis was showing the up-right corner of the goalposts of Savvas Theodoridis and saying that if AEK took the kick-off of the match, he would send the ball in that corner, from the first minute.
 The next day, immediately with the kick-off, Nestoridis scored a goal in the corner he had indicated in the photo.
 In 1960, Nice and the Essen wanted to sign him, but he refused.